Strength Training for Seniors?

-We become weaker because we do not engage in tasks that keep our muscles strong.
+We become weaker because we do not perform tasks that keep our muscles strong.
 The loss of muscle mass and strength can be prevented!
 Furthermore, any muscle loss is reversible too.

 Unfortunately, most seniors do not want to participate in this activity because they fear being hurt.
-Most of these unfound fears are the result of low activity and are unwarranted.
-If you are doing it properly, initially under a coach's guidance, preferably, you won't get hurt.
+Most of these unfound fears result from low activity and are unwarranted.
+If you are doing it properly, initially under a coach’s guidance, preferably, you won’t get hurt.
 And think of the positives associated.

 We have so many ailments associated with old age that can be easily avoided with regular strength training.

-Sarcopenia is the loss of muscle mass that occurs as a result of aging.
-It's natural to lose muscle mass when you get older.
+Sarcopenia is the loss of muscle mass that occurs due to aging.
+It’s natural to lose muscle mass when you get older.
 Sarcopenia, on the other hand, refers to abnormally extreme muscle loss.

-Osteoporosis – The term literally translates to “porous bones.”
-It occurs when the protein and mineral content of bones, specifically calcium, is depleted.
+Osteoporosis – The term translates to “porous bones.”
+It occurs when bones’ protein and mineral content, specifically calcium, is depleted.
 Bone mass, and hence bone strength, deteriorates over time.
 As a result, bones become brittle and easily break.